UK house price growth bounces back in June - Nationwide

-LONDON, June 28 British house prices rebounded in June after falling for three months, mortgage lender Nationwide said on Wednesday, bucking other signs of weakness in the housing market.
+LONDON, June 28 (Reuters) - British house prices rebounded in June after falling for three months, mortgage lender Nationwide said on Wednesday, bucking other signs of weakness in the housing market.

 House prices rose 1.1 percent in June alone after falling 0.2 percent in May, Nationwide said.